by Kristin Berkery

 approved by registries in the U.S. but has been used in Quarter Horses, Arabians, and Warmblood breeds — cloning.

 One of the first horses to be cloned was an Arabian, the accomplished endurance racing gelding, Pieraz.
 Because Pieraz can’t be used for breeding, he was cloned so his genes could be passed on to the next generation.
 Pieraz’s clone, called “Pieraz Cryozootech Stallion,” stands at stud in France.
-The stallion clone was registered by the Anglo European Studbook, an organization that registers performance horses for competition, and has already sired his first foals.
+The stallion clone was registered by the Anglo European Studbook, an organization that registers performance horses for competition.

 LD Pistal, the double National Champion Senior Stallion who was cloned.
 Photo by Kelly Campbell